Period Spaces for Hodge Structures in Equal Characteristic: Hodge-Pink Theory

 \begin{proof} If the subobject $\ul D'=(D',F_{D'},\Fq_{D'})$ of $\ul D=(D,F_D,\Fq_D)$ exists we necessarily must have $\Fq_{D'}=\Fq_D\cap\sigma^\ast D'\otimes_{k\dpl z\dpr}K\dpl z-\zeta\dpr$ since $\CQ'\subset\CQ$ is saturated.
 Conversely it suffices to establish the existence of an $F_D$-stable subspace $D'\subset D$ with $\sigma^\ast(D',F_D|_{D'})\otimes_{k\dpl z\dpr}K\ancon\; =\;\CP'$ as $\sigma$-submodules of $\CP$, since then $\Fq_D\cap\sigma^\ast D'\otimes_{k\dpl z\dpr}K\dpl z-\zeta\dpr$ is the desired Hodge-Pink structure.

 (a) \es First we claim that it suffices to prove the existence of $D'$ under the additional assumption that $k$ is algebraically closed.
 Namely, let $k^\alg$ be the algebraic closure of $k$ inside $\ol K$ and let $\wt K$ be the closure inside $\ol K$ of the compositum $k^\alg\cdot K$.
-Note that $\wt K$ and $K$ have the same value group.
 Assume we are given an $F_D$-stable $k^\alg\dpl z\dpr$-subspace $D'$ such that

 as submodules of $\sigma^\ast D\otimes_{k\dpl z\dpr}\wt K\ancon$.
 Set $\Fq_{D'}:=\Fq_D\otimes\wt K\dbl z-\zeta\dbr\cap \sigma^\ast D'\otimes_{k^\alg\dpl z\dpr}\wt K\dpl z-\zeta\dpr$ and assume that $\pair(D',F_{D'},\Fq_{D'})=(\CP',\CQ')\otimes\wt K\ancon$.
 We must show that $D'$ descends to $k\dpl z\dpr$.